Hilbert's eighteenth problem

-Hilbert's eighteenth problem is one of the 23 Hilbert problems set out in a celebrated list compiled in 1900 by mathematician David Hilbert.
-It asks three separate questions about lattices and sphere packing in Euclidean space.
+Hilbert's eighteenth problem is one of the 23 problems set out in a celebrated list compiled in 1900 by mathematician David Hilbert.
+It asks three separate questions on the space group in $n$-dimensional Euclidean space, anisohedral tiling in three-dimensional Euclidean space, and the densest sphere packing in Kepler conjecture.
+Respectively, these questions were answered affirmatively by Ludwig Bieberbach, Karl Reinhardt, and Thomas Callister Hales.